Introduction: What Is IELTS and Why Does It Matter for Your Future?

 Listening Preparation:

-✓ Listen to English content daily: podcasts (BBC, NPR), TED Talks, news broadcasts, documentaries
+✓ Listen to English content daily: podcasts (BBC, NPR), TED Talks, news, documentaries

 ✓ Practice with various accents: British, American, Australian, Canadian